 Level or the Level System:

 A universal system used by colourists and hair colour manufacturers to standardize hair colour charts.
-Level refers to how light or dark a hair colour is—the lower the number, the darker the hair.
+Level refers to how light or dark a hair colour is—the lower the number, the darker the colour.

-Depositing a darker colour into separate strands of hair, creating the illusion of depth.
+Depositing a darker colour into separate strands of hair, which creates the illusion of depth.

 The amount of lightening possible in different hair colouring techniques and formulas.